How does the program work?

 All customers must be able to meet the FCPA Code of Conduct.
 The ADA/Inclusion Coordinator will review the customer’s accommodation needs and the profile form before determining the need for the placement of an LC to help facilitate a successful experience.
 In addition to the profile form, factors can include feedback from the parent, classroom teacher or group home staff.
 Advanced notice is preferred to ensure appropriate communication is attained throughout the system.
 Customers with disabilities participating in the self-contained programs (disability only) are not eligible to receive the LC service.

-Respect others (listening & following directions; using appropriate language; keeping hands and feet to self)
+- Respect others (listening and following directions; using appropriate language; keeping hands and feet to self)

 How long can I expect to receive the support of a leisure coach?